 • Orimas Thila, Noonu Atoll - This is one sharky dive.
 Descending to a maximum depth of 30 metres, you'll come to an underwater mound that acts as a cleaning station and nursery for grey reef sharks, leopard and guitar sharks; not to mention schools of barracuda and rays.

 • Foahmulah Island, Fuvahmulah Atoll - One atoll, one rock in the middle of the open ocean and a giant pelagic nursery: Foahmulah Island has all the ingredients for unforgettable marine encounters, from tiger and thresher sharks to white-tip, grey reef, sliver tip and even hammerhead sharks.
+For shark lovers this is easily one of the best dive sites in the Maldives to swim with a variety of the big boys.

 • Miyaru Kandu, Felidhoo Atoll - Miyaru means shark in Dhihevi, which is no coincidence.
 Currents that flow through the atoll make the fish action more blizzard-like, with grey reef, white tips and hammerheads common as well as jacks, napoleon wrasse, groupers and eagle rays.